user1pc/SubPixelLine/README.md

 - If this value is exactly 0, the next pixel is (x+1,y+1).

 ---
-Thats all we need to find where the next pixel is after the very first pixel, but what about the rest of the pixels on the line?
-We can keep doing the same thing, taking the 2D cross product above, and moving pixels depending on the sign of the cross product.
+Thats all you need to find where the next pixel is after the very first pixel, but what about the rest of the pixels on the line?
+You can keep doing the same thing, taking the 2D cross product above, and moving pixels depending on the sign of the cross product.
 The starting point of these vectors will no longer be inside of the pixel, but the algorithm will still work.

 <p align="center">
   <img src="./doc_images/the_algo_3.png" style="width:400px;"/>
 </p>

 Notice that in the green pixel, the red line is right of the blue line.
-This means the next pixel will be (x+1, y), which we can see is the correct pixel to go to next.
+This means the next pixel will be (x+1, y), which you can see is the correct pixel to go to next.
 Now its just a matter of optimizing the cross product calculation to avoid multiplication for every iteration.
 If the next pixel is to the right (x+1), then the cross product is increased by delta-x.
 Similarly if the next pixel is above (y+1), then the cross product is increased by delta-y:

 <p align="left">
   <img src="./doc_images/math4_.png" style="width:150px;"/>
 </p>

 Both delta variables are constants, very nice.
-All we have to do is add those to the cross product depending on which pixel we take every time.
+All you have to do is add those to the cross product depending on which pixel you take every time.
 And that's it.
 Here is some psudocode of what is being done (again, only focusing on the (+,+) quadrant right now):

     int dx = x2 - x2;
     int dy = y2 - y1;